tomasaltilio/Food_Detective/README.md

 We decided then to try **Google Cloud AutoML Vision**, a Google Cloud's tool that allows you to derive insights from object detection and image classification, in the cloud or at the edge.

-We uploaded the entire dataset to Google Cloud Storage, listed the images and their labels and trained an AutoML Vision Edge model.
+We uploaded the entire dataset to Google Cloud Storage, listed the images and their labels, and trained an AutoML Vision Edge model.

 After a few hours we obtained a model that predicted with **91.7%** accuracy.
-Impressive right?
-Here we have some of the results obtained.
+Impressive right? 🤯 Here we have some of the results obtained.